-Element Purpose and link to strategy Operation Maximum opportunity Performance metrics Annual Cash Retainer Fee Support the recruitment and retention of Non-Executive Directors Each Non-Executive Director serving on the Board receives an annual cash retainer, with additional amounts payable for acting as a chairman or a member of various committees.
+Element Purpose and link to strategy Operation Maximum opportunity Performance metrics Annual Cash Retainer Fee Support the recruitment and retention of Non- Executive Directors Each Non- Executive Director serving on the Board receives an annual cash retainer, with additional amounts payable for acting as a chairman or a member of various committees.
 In addition, the Chairman receive an additional cash retainer.
 Annual cash retainers are typically payable on a quarterly basis with the exception of the Executive Chairman who is paid monthly.
-A Non-Employee Director may elect to receive annual cash payments in the form of fullyvested ordinary shares.
-There is no prescribed maximum increase nor any requirement to increase salary at any time. • None.
+A Non-Employee Director may elect to receive annual cash payments in the form of fully- vested ordinary shares. • There is no prescribed maximum increase nor any requirement to increase board fees at any time. • None.

 Share Options Strengthens the alignment to shareholders' interests through share ownership Directors typically receive an annual grant of options in the form of market value options under the 2014 Equity Incentive Plan.
-These awards typically vest in full on the date of the next AGM following the date of grant, subject to the Non-Executive Director's continued service on the Board, have a term of 10 years from date of grant, and vesting accelerates in the case of a change of control. • Normal initial grant and annual grant of share options will be equal to 1,300,000 (or equivalent value of ADS) but the Committee reserves the discretion to review and amend this amount. • None. --------------- -- -- --- ---------
+These awards typically vest in full on the date of the next AGM following the date of grant, subject to the Non-Executive Director's continued service on the Board, have a term of 10 years from date of grant, and vesting • Normal initial grant and annual grant of share options will be equal to 1,300,000 (or equivalent value of ADS) but the Committee reserves the discretion to review and amend this amount. • None. from date of grant,